AzureCR/azure-cli/src/command_modules/azure-cli-acr/README.rst

     Arguments
         --name -n [Required]: The name of the container registry.
         --resource-group -g : Name of resource group.
-You can configure the default group using 'az configure --defaults group=<name>'.
+You can configure the default group using `az configure --defaults group=<name>`.

     Examples
         Get the login server for a container registry.